algowful/HackTheBox-Lab-Helper/README.md

 A collection of useful functions for hacking on HackTheBox, all contained in a single bash script.

+Assumes HackTheBox VPN session to be the ONLY VPN session.

 ## Functions
 - `htbinitfile`: Sets or prints the path of the OpenVPN config file to use for connecting to the HackTheBox VPN
 - `htbinit`: Initiates a connection to the HackTheBox VPN using the specified OpenVPN config file